1595901624/RustJson/README.md

 4. Press `Alt + W`  to open the window or right click to open the context menu and select `Generate Rust Struct`
 5. Input Json text and press `OK`

-## Give me a Cup of Coffee
+## Buy me a Cup of Coffee

-And you can also give me a cup of coffee by scanning the QR code below.
+And you can also buy me a cup of coffee by scanning the QR code below.

 | BuyMeACoffee                                                 | Wechat/Wechat HK                                             | Alipay/AlipayHK                                              | Paypal                                                  |